Catch Me if You Search: When Contextual Web Search Results Affect the Detection of Hallucinations: Method

 \subsubsection{Prompt Engineering}

 For genuine responses, we directly prompted the LLMs to answer the questions using a rule-based prompt.
-The prompt used for generating genuine responses is shown in \ref{appendix:prompts}.
-After generating genuine responses and rigorously verifying their accuracy through manual cross-referencing with reliable sources, we crafted minor and major hallucinations.
-However, modern LLMs integrate alignment tuning, achieved through iterative training based on human preferences, attempting to mitigate the generation of harmful or fabricated content \citep{lucas-etal-2023-fighting}.
-Consequently, we needed to generate the hallucinated responses by utilizing strategies that bypassed their alignment tuning.
-Through iterative prompt tuning, we discovered that a straightforward, rule-based prompting approach yielded reliable results.
-The specific prompts used for hallucination generation are shown in \ref{appendix:prompts}.
+After generating genuine responses and verifying their accuracy through manual cross-referencing with reliable sources, we crafted minor and major hallucinations.
+Through iterative prompt tuning, we discovered that a straightforward, rule-based prompting approach yielded reliable results (see \ref{appendix:prompts} for the prompts used).